How to Create a Conversion Path for Incoming Leads

 There are many different ways to get visitors to convert and the method that works best will vary from business to business.

 Unfortunately, there is no one-size-fits-all solution so you’ll have to learn by trial and error what works best for you.
-However, there are some initial steps that you can take right now to greatly improve conversion rates and get more traction from your digital efforts:
+However, there are some initial steps that you can take right now to greatly improve conversion rates and get more traction from your digital efforts and conversion path marketing:

 1. Create a High-Quality Premium Content Offer